fab2s/YaEtl/docs/usage.md

 Both PDO extractors deactivate MysQl buffered query if needed to speed up fetching large amounts of records.

+### Files

+YaEtl includes a generic `FileExtractorAbstract` abstract class which can be used as a foundation to file extraction implementations.
+The default constructor accepts both resources and file path as argument, and the partial implementation covers everything except the actual reading.

+`LineExtractor` is a complete implementation of a read file line by line extractor.
+It can be easily extended or coupled with custom transformer to handle any line based format stored in files.

 ## Transformer

 The Transformer is where records are transformed.
 Data from various sources provided by the extractor could be assembled into totally different data structures, ready to be handled by the next node.